 Inerrancy and inspiration of the Bible

 The Christian Church as a whole claims that the Bible is inspired and inerrant.
 This means that God is the one who moved through the writers to communicate to us the words which God wanted us to hear.
-This inspiration, however, is not a dictation, but a movement of God's spirit through the writer, utilizing the personality and style of the writer.
+This inspiration, however, is not a dictation but a movement of God's spirit through the writer--utilizing the personality and style of the writer.
 Inerrancy means that all that is written in the inspired documents is without error.
 Now, there is a comment worth mentioning here.
-Inspiration and inerrancy applies to the original writings, not to the copies.
+Inspiration and inerrancy apply to the original writings--not to the copies.
 In other words, it is the original writings that are without error.
 The copies, sadly, have copyist errors in them.

 Nevertheless, following is a list of the types of errors that have crept into the Bible: